-If you’re wondering; what is gait analysis then you’ve come to the right place as we’ll be explaining all you need to know, and how it relates to running.
+Are you wondering – what is gait analysis?
+If so, then you’ve come to the right place.
+We’ll be explaining all you need to know and how it relates to running.

-There are many things you can do to improve your running, from following a training plan that builds up speed or mileage, to researching good nutrition to ensure you’re fuelling your body correctly.
+There are many things you can do to improve your running like investing in one of the best treadmills to support your journey, devising a progressive training plan, or researching good nutrition to fuel your body correctly.
 But surprisingly few people spend time looking at their running form, despite it being key in ensuring that you’re moving efficiently, comfortably, and without injury.

 Having your gait analyzed is one of the simplest ways to improve your running.
-It gives you essential information on how you move, and a solid understanding of how to improve both your form and your fitness.
-As well as that, gait analysis is one of the most accurate ways to determine which type of running trainers suit your feet best.
+It gives you essential information on how you move and a solid understanding of how to improve both your form and your fitness.
+What's more, some of the best running watches can provide live stats and feedback to help monitor your progress over time.
+Gait analysis is also one of the most accurate ways to determine which type of running shoe deals suits your feet best.

-Whether you’re out pounding the pavements or prefer to have the control over your speed and gradient that comes with using a treadmill, understanding your gait is the best foundation for building up your running no matter what level you’re at.
+Whether you’re out pounding the pavements or prefer to control your speed and gradient by using a treadmill, understanding your gait is the best foundation for building up your running – no matter what level you’re at.

 What does gait analysis involve?

 Your ‘gait’ is a medical term for the way you walk, so your ‘running gait’ is the cycle a leg travels through during one step whilst you’re running.
 Our biomechanics and the way we run are so individual that having a gait analysis is something that is recommended for every runner, no matter how new or experienced they are to the sport.